Skip to main content

 • If your contract includes food and beverage, ensure you have the necessary approvals if exceeding the UC Maximum Meal Expenses.

-• If you're using a Hotel not in the program, send the contract to HospitalityContracts@ucsd.edu to review and sign on your behalf.
+• If you're using a hotel that does not participate in the program, Hospitality Contracts will review and sign the contract on your behalf.

 4. Issue a deposit payment to the Hotel if the contract requires one.